ethanclarkeui/FHE-ID/README.md

-# Encrypted Job Registry
+# FHE-ID

-Encrypted Job Registry is a privacy-preserving hiring dApp that stores applicant metadata with Fully Homomorphic Encryption (FHE).
+FHE-ID is a privacy-preserving hiring dApp that stores applicant metadata with Fully Homomorphic Encryption (FHE).
 Candidates submit their name, birth year, nationality identifier, and annual salary.
 Only the name is visible on-chain.
 Age, nationality, and salary remain encrypted, yet the platform can still evaluate whether a candidate qualifies for each company’s requirements.
 The solution demonstrates how Zama’s FHE tooling can power confidential web3 workflows without sacrificing verifiability.

 ## Overview